metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 ## Bears @ Packers

 Creative series of scripted plays to give the Bears the early lead.
 Well done, Luke Getsy.

+LaFleur needs to be given credit, if only for his ability to script an effective ground game.